RickStrahl/BlogPosts/2019-04/First-Steps-in-porting-Markdown-Monster-to-.NET-Core-3.0/FirstStepsInPortingMarkdownMonsterToNetCore30.md

 ---
-title: First Steps in porting Markdown Monster to .NET Core 3.0
+title: First Steps in porting Markdown Monster WPF App to .NET Core 3.0
 abstract: I spent a good part of the day today getting Markdown Monster to run on .NET Core 3.0 and in this post I packaged up my notes into a lengthy post with how went through this process.
 It wasn't exactly quick to make this happen but MM has a few peculiarities that made this process a little bit more trying than it could have been.
 I'll summarize some thoughts at the end on both the process and the relevance of this process.
 keywords: .NET Core 3.0, WPF, Windows
 categories: '.NET Core,WPF, Windows, '